One-on-one meeting templates: 3 free downloadable agendas

 2. State the issue and its implications (5 minutes)

 Get straight to the point and focus on the facts when you’re having a one-on-one with a difficult employee.
 What is the issue, what is its impact, and what are the potential consequences?
-Whether you’re addressing problematic employee behaviour or giving negative feedback, remember you can be both clear and compassionate at the same time.
+Whether you’re addressing problematic employee behavior or giving negative feedback, remember you can be both clear and compassionate at the same time.

 3. Listen to what the employee has to say (10 minutes)

-One-on-one meeting questions to ask employees:
+One-on-one meeting questions to ask your employee:

 • Why is it important to resolve this situation?